mate-academy/jv-program-common-mistakes/java-core/exceptions/user-score.md

 }

-Good example:
+// Good example:
 public int add(int a, int b) {
     return a + b;
 }
 ```

-#### Don't hardcode the message in the exception class, pass it to the constructor.
+#### Avoid Hardcoding Messages in Exception Classes; Pass Them to the Constructor
-Hardcoding reduces the flexibility of the code by forcing actual values into the source code.
+Hardcoding reduces code flexibility by embedding actual values within the source code.

-#### Any magic numbers should be constants
+#### Replace Magic Numbers with Constants
 Your code should be easy to read.
-Move all hardcoded values
-to [constant fields](https://mate-academy.github.io/style-guides/java/java.html#s5.2.4-constant-names) and give them informative names.
+Move all hardcoded values to [constant fields](https://mate-academy.github.io/style-guides/java/java.html#s5.2.4-constant-names) and give them informative names.
+For example, constants can be named `EMAIL_POSITION_IN_ARRAY`, `SCORE_POSITION_IN_ARRAY`.
-For example: constants can be `email position in the array`, `score position in the array`.